ruiwang666/ChatGPT-Query-for-ChatGPT-Correction/README.md

-# ChatGPT Query for MJO-Net
+# ChatGPT Query for ChatGPT-correction
 The effective and robust query for asking ChatGPT (version 3.5 or 4.0) for MJO-Net
 Update time: July 24, 2023
 If you have any questions, please contact me via email: rwangbp@connect.ust.hk